mzshieh/topc2024web/index.md

 Contestants may communicate with their teammates via communication software and digital whiteboards like Discord, Google Meet, and Google Jamboard.
 However, communicating with any person other than teammates is still prohibited. <br>
-IIf your team cannot compete in the same place designated by your coach, then you have to record all screens of computers used and the communication with teammates during the contest.
+If your team cannot compete in the same place designated by your coach, then you have to record all screens of computers used and the communication with teammates during the contest.
 In addition, you must record the video with voice.
 We might ask you to provide the video clips for review when